JoelineAlves/hair_manager/README.md

 * Jinga - to generate markup as well as source code.
 * Werzberg - for secure password hashing.
 * Balsamiq - to produce wireframes.
-* Git - for version control.
+* Figma - to produce wireframes.
-* Github - to save files for the website.
+* GitHub - to save files for the website.
 * Google Fonts - to import fonts.
-* TinyPNG - to compress files.
+* Gitpod - to write code, commit and push the code to the GitHub.
-* LucidCharts - to produce the site flow chart.
+* codeanywhere - to write code, commit and push the code to the GitHub.
+* Workbench to create the ER diagram.

 [Back to top](#table-of-contents)